HenryLi-0/idk/README.md

 https://stackoverflow.com/a/2049593 for point inside triangle code (translated to java)

-(TO DO/PLANNED) https://scratch.mit.edu/users/MathMathMath/ for 3D rendering concept (idea applied to java)
+https://scratch.mit.edu/users/MathMathMath/ for 3D rendering concept (idea applied to java)

+^ NEED TO APPLY PART 5